 Jessica Starlund is Gitxsan and Nuu Chan Ullth.
 She recently inherited a Sigidim Hanak (Matriarch name), Sin’unks.
 She began learning Sim Algyax in Language Nest and currently continues to work in a First Nations school, Wilp Si’wilaksinxwhl Simgi’gyet Elementary, as a Gitxsan language teacher.
 Jessica has ten years of experience with learning and teaching Gitxsan to the majagalee (flowers of the village, reference to children), as well as supporting Gitxsan members to learn.
 Jessica is also doing work outside of her community, she is a Mentor Apprentice Coach with FPCC, community language events and currently enrolled in the University of Victoria’s Masters of Indigenous Language Program.
 It is Jessica’s passion and dedication to continue researching methods, knowledge and experience within the field of Indigenous Language Revitalization.

-Indigenizing Immersive Tools: AR VR XR to Celebrate the Arts
+Indigenizing Immersive Tools: AR, VR, XR to Celebrate the Arts

 Josh Conrad